SWEET 16 PREVIEW: March 20

 I call this the "Get Off My Back Classic."

-That's right … both UCLA coach Steve Lavin and Missouri coach Quin Snyder have been criticized and ripped.
-Talk about two guys getting negative publicity and they both won 20 games!
-Before the season started, both schools were picked in the top 10 and guess what -- here they are, baby!
+That's right ... both UCLA coach Steve Lavin and Missouri coach Quin Snyder have been criticized and ripped this season.
+Talk about two guys getting negative publicity -- and they both won 20 games.
+Before the season started, both schools were picked in the top 10, and guess what -- here they are, baby!

-Gadzuric should challenge Arthur Johnson in the point.
-Johnson has to neutralize him and establish himself in the post.
-This should be a war and the player who stays out of foul trouble will have the edge.
+Gadzuric should challenge Missouri's Arthur Johnson in the paint.
+Johnson must neutralize Gadzuric and establish himself in the post.
+This should be a war, and the player who stays out of foul trouble will have the edge.

-Jason Kapono has to stroke the trifecta; he scored only two points against Mississippi before finally getting it going against Cincinnati.
-When Kapono is on, with all of their weapons, the Bruins are tough to beat.
+UCLA sharpshooter Jason Kapono has to stroke the trifecta; he scored only two points against Mississippi before finally getting it going against Cincinnati.
+When he's on, together with the Bruins' other weapons, they're tough to beat.

-Rickey Paulding has been a major asset on the wing, averaging 18 ppg. and 7.5 rpg while shooting 59 percent from the field so far in the tournament.
-He can neutralize Barnes and company.
+For Snyder's Tigers to be successful, Kareem Rush and Clarence Gilbert have to make trifectas.
+Missouri needs solid point-guard play from Wesley Stokes when he comes off the bench.
+Tigers guard Rickey Paulding has been a major asset on the wing, averaging 18 ppg and 7.5 rpg while shooting 59 percent from the field in the Tournament.
+He can help neutralize UCLA's Barnes and Co.